KoreTeknology/AIR-Plugins-GUI-Design-for-MPC-Software/Documentation/MINI-AIR-API-GUI.md

-# API (Mini) for designing new themes for the AIR plugins
+# API 1.1 (08/08/2021) for designing new themes for the AIR plugins

 This document presents the keys and values associated with the interactive components of the user interfaces of AIR plugins, present in the latest versions of Akai MPC software.
 You will find here all the reference information to develop your own graphic themes.